Tomo Vinković

 Tomo Vinković was a Croatian company that manufactured tractors and agricultural machines.
 It was founded in 1953 in Bjelovar, SR Croatia.
 Its products were exported to Poland, Czechoslovakia and Portugal.
-After it became defunct in 1991, it was succeeded by Hittner company.
+The factory started struggling in the 1980s and it was renamed to Tvornica traktora Bjelovar in 1990 (English: Bjelovar tractor factory), it went bankrupt in 2000 and completely ceased production on 25 February 2003.

 Its tractors are still popular today in Croatia, with high demand on the classified-ads website Njuškalo.